awwtala/olive_orm13/README.md

 - npm i
 - express: 4.16.4
+- postgresSQL: 8.13.1
+- sequelize: 5.21.7

 ## Usage

 Step 1: open terminal to the correct folder.\
+Step 2: Type npm i to form your package.json
-Step 2: Type node server.js and hit enter.\
+Step 3: Type node server.js and hit enter.\
+Step 4: Type \i schema.sql to activate the schema. \
-Step 3: You will be presented with http://localhost:3001.
+Step 5: You will be presented with http://localhost:3001.
 Copy That link into your browser.

 ## questions